bbenbenek/nfl-fantasy-football/README.md

 ## Process for updating the script with you league information:

 1. __Update fantasy_stats.py__
+  Note: This previously needed to be input manually throughout the main script, this is no longer required.
+You only need to update your League ID in one location.

-  - 1.1) Find/Replace 'XXXXXX' with your League ID (5 instances)
+  - 1.1) League ID is listed in the `league_info_form.txt` file in the `Initial_Setup`
-  - 1.2) Each year, replace Game Key with new Game Key (also, 5 instances)
+  folder to be filled out.
+  - 1.2) Game Key will be generated from the be the current Fantasy Football year.
+  It's generated in the UpdateYahooLeagueInfo() function.
+    - Game Keys for previous years can be manually overwritten by replacing the 'game_key' variable with the specific year you want to see.
+Note, you will also need the previous years' league_id as well.
-    - 2018 Game Key for NFL is '380'
+      - 2018 Game Key for NFL is '380'; 2019 is '390

 2. __Update /teams/team_numbers.txx, team_mapping_full.txt, and team_mapping_initials.txt__
   - 2.1) For first time users, update the manager's nickname/real name for each team.
 Go to https://football.fantasysports.yahoo.com/f1/XXXXXX/1 to find out